 Economics, Geography, Political Science, Psychology, Sociology and/or Urban Studies.

-- Arts include course work selected from the Departments of Film, Theatre and Communication
+- Arts include course work selected from the Departments of Film and Theatre, Fine Arts

-Arts, Fine Arts and/or Music.
-Transfer course work in landscape architecture, dance
+and/or Music.
+Transfer course work in landscape architecture, dance and/or interior

 - The IDS Introductory Seminar is required of all IDS students within their first two